Swafox/Tryhackme-GUI/README.md

 ## TryHackMe Desktop Application
-A following application is based on a project called [nativefier](https://github.com/jiahaog/Nativefier) which allows to turn any web page into a desktop application.
+A following application is based on a project called [nativefier](https://github.com/jiahaog/Nativefier) that allows to turn any web page into a desktop application.

 ![ScreenShot](https://i.imgur.com/QXLXiZp.png)

 ## Requirements